Bardejov: Etymology

-There are two theories about the origin of the name.
 According to one theory, the name town comes from the Hungarian word "bárd" ('chopper, hatchet'), which indicated an amount of forested territory which could be chopped down by one man in one day.
 In the Hungarian name (Bártfa), the "fa" (English: "tree") suffix came later, and it also changed the last letter of "bárd" to "bárt", for easier pronunciation.

 Another theory derives the name from a Christian personal name Barděj, Barduj (abbreviated forms of Bartholomew) with common Slavic possessive suffix -ov.
 This theory is supported by the first recorded form of the name – Bardujef (1241).
-The motivation by the personal name is supported also by the presence of the suffix preserved in later Polish or Slovak sources.
+The motivation by the personal name is also supported by the presence of the suffix preserved in later Polish or Slovak sources.

 History

 The territory of present-day Bardejov has attracted settlers since the Stone Age.
 However, the first written reference to the town dates back to the 1240s, when monks from Bártfa complained to King Béla IV of Hungary about a violation of the town's borders by Eperjes (today Prešov, Slovakia).
-By that time, the important church of Sv.
-Aegidius (St. Giles) had already been built.
+By that time, the notable Basilica of St. Giles had already been built.

 Heavily fortified in the 14th century, the town became a center of trade with Poland.
 More than 50 guilds controlled the flourishing economy.
 Bártfa gained the status of a royal town in 1376, later becoming a free royal town.
 In October 1410 at the Battle of Bardejov the Polish King Władysław II Jagiełło defeated the King Sigismund of Hungary and Croatia, who was later on crowned as King of Germany, King of Bohemia and Holy Roman Emperor.

 The town's golden age ended in the 16th century, when several wars, pandemics, and other disasters plagued the country.

 Beginning in the first quarter of the 18th century, the situation began to improve.
 Slovaks and Hasidic Jews came into Bártfa in large numbers.
 By the end of the century, the population of the town had regained the level of the 16th century.
 The burghers' houses were rebuilt or modified in keeping with current architectural fashion.
 A Jewish quarter with a synagogue, slaughterhouse, and ritual baths developed in the north-western suburbs.
 New churches and bridges were built, as well.

-During the Reformation, Michal Radašin was called as town pastor.
+During the Reformation, Michal Radašin was called the town pastor.

 Despite further fires in the last quarter of the 19th century, the town continued to thrive, thanks to major industrialization projects in the region.
 In 1893, a railway was opened connecting Eperjes to Bártfa.
 However, it declined again following its annexation and the establishment of the first Czechoslovak Republic, and became a backward farming region.
 World War II saw a worsening in the economic situation, though little damage from bombardment.
 Bardejov was taken by Soviet troops of the 1st Guards Army on 20 January 1945.